-After about a year, Fageol had his shop fit the car with a 1930 Cadillac V-16 engine, number 700132, along with associated adjustments to the chassis and suspension.
-The combination of the more potent 175 horsepower V-16 with the Imperial chassis and body (1,000 pounds lighter than the Cadillac) made for what Fageol termed “an excellent high-performance highway automobile,” which suited its thrill-seeking owner and driver quite nicely.
+After about a year, Fageol had his shop fit the car with a Cadillac V-16 engine, along with associated adjustments to the chassis and suspension.
+The combination of the more potent 175-hp V-16 with the Imperial chassis and body (1,000 lbs. lighter than the Cadillac) made for what Fageol termed “an excellent high-performance highway automobile,” which suited its thrill-seeking owner and driver quite nicely.

-The Imperial was restored between 1985 and 1987 by Harold Orchard, a well-known craftsman in Southern California, famous for his award-winning restorations during this period.
-More recently, during Baron Dorcy’s final ownership, the car had the engine hood correctly replaced, and the body was refinished in its present brilliant scarlet, matching the hue it wore when Dorcy first acquired it in the 1950s.
-Most recently, it has undergone further cosmetic restoration and, somewhat poignantly, the installation of a period-correct CH Imperial engine, very similar to the original CL unit that first powered the car in 1933.
+The Imperial was restored between 1985 and 1987 by Harold Orchard of California.
+During Dorcy’s final ownership, the car had the engine hood correctly replaced, and the body was refinished in its present brilliant scarlet, matching the hue it wore when Dorcy first acquired it in the 1950s.
+Most recently, it has undergone further cosmetic restoration and the installation of a period-correct CH Imperial engine, very similar to the original CL unit that first powered the car in 1933.

-The car has been well-known to the Chrysler Imperial community for decades.
-It is described in Christopher Cummings’ aforementioned book, Cadillac V-16s: Lost and Found, and is pictured in the book on Jack Passey’s automobiles, For the Love of Old Cars by Ken Albert.
-Furthermore, it is listed in the compendium of original CL Imperial phaetons published by George Tissen in 1980, documenting its provenance as a genuine example.
-The numbers of the two V-16 engines it carried in-period are known, and it is possible one may still exist, should a new owner choose to return the car to its “Fageol” configuration.
+The car has been well known to the Chrysler Imperial community for decades.
+It is described in Christopher Cummings’ book, Cadillac V-16s: Lost and Found, and is pictured in the book on Jack Passey’s automobiles, For the Love of Old Cars by Ken Albert.

 Surviving CL Imperial dual-windshield phaetons are widely held as among the most beautiful and desirable American Classics.
 Few, however, have the rather spectacular, unlikely, and wonderful history of the example offered here, which has been owned and driven since new by utterly fascinating individuals, and has accrued a lifetime of amazing stories.